PraseodymiumSpike/Battalion-Ideas/Battalions/The Party.md

 |s|P|s|
 * could Move or Capture to Spaces labeled "s"
 ### Agent
 The Agent Moves or Captures along Queen Lines but is not blocked by intervening Pieces; instead, it is blocked by empty space.
-It may only go to a Space if there are no intervening Spaces, or all intervening Spaces are occupied by a Piece that blocks movement.
+It may only go to a Space if there are no intervening Spaces, or all intervening Spaces are occupied by Any Piece that blocks movement.
 It is still blocked by the edge of the Board.
 ||||
 |-|-|-|
 |x|x|x|